kallookoo/sublime-text-wordpress/Readme.md

 Is a collection of the completions and some snippets for Sublime Text

+**It will no longer be updated.
+If someone wants to keep updating it, contact me.**

 ### Completions List

 | Type         | Completions |